Parent’s Perceptions of The MMR Vaccine

 "Older participants were less likely to be vaccine-hesitant. ...
 Those who were vaccine-hesitant and responded with additional comments cited personal experiences as the reasoning for their beliefs."

-Scholars in Science, Technology & Society examine the social forces that shape the creation of scientific knowledge and examine the effect that developments in science and technology have on society.
+Explore the social forces shaping the creation of knowledge and examine how breakthroughs in science and technology affect society.

 Students pursuing the B.S. in STS will be at the forefront of developing solutions to the most pressing issues of the 21st century, such as global climate change, sustainable economic growth, the alleviation of poverty and disease, and the uses of artificial intelligence.
 The curriculum includes several core courses, in which students analyze science and technology in broad historical, social, and political contexts; foundational courses in science, mathematics, and engineering; and finally a wide field of advanced topics that allow students to explore case studies and create their own research projects that combine the theoretical and the practical.